On free products and amalgams of pomonoids: Pounitary subpomonoids and amalgmation

-then $s_1 , s_2, \dots, s_n \in U$ \item {\em $U$ is right unitary in $S$} (RU) if $s u = v \Rightarrow s \in U$ \end{enumerate}
+then $s_1 , s_2, \dots, s_n \in U$; \item {\em $U$ is right unitary in $S$} (RU) if $s u = v \Rightarrow s \in U$. \end{enumerate}

 Left-handed versions of these conditions are defined in a dual manner.
-If both the right and left handed version hold then we shall omit the prefix.
+If both the right and left handed version hold then we shall omit the adjective altogether.
 The implications represented by the following diagram are fairly clear.

 The implications are strict as the following examples demonstrate.
 In~\cite{gould-2010} it is shown that if a pomonoid $U$ is right unitary in $S$ then it need not be right pounitary in $S$.

 Let $U = \lbrace 0, 1, 2, 3, \dots n \rbrace \subseteq (\mathbb{N}^{0}, \max)$.
 Then clearly $U$ is lower strongly pounitary in $\mathbb{N}^0$ but not upper strongly pounitary in $\mathbb{N}^0$.